triggerjs/trigger/README.md

 <style>
   body {
-    padding: 100vh 0; /* In order to make the page have enough rooms for scrolling */ }
+    padding: 100vh 0; /* In order to make the page have enough room for scrolling */ }

   #heading {